Tenjin25/MarginofVictory/README.md

 Margin of Victory: 14.82%
 Josh Stein (Democrat) is the winner.
 Race rating: Safe Democratic

-Thank you for using Margin of Victory calculator!
+Thank you for using the Margin of Victory calculator!
 ```
 ## Sample Output 3 - Sent Democratic (Flip)
 ```